andreszs/cordova-plugin-google-code-scanner/README.md

 cordova.plugins.GoogleCodeScanner.startScan(onSuccess, onError, options);
 ```

+### Browser quirks

+The browser platform method will show a prompt to enter the code string manually, no scanning is performed.

 ## getBarcodeConstant

 Retrieve the Barcode format constant value by its String name.
+Useful to scan new barcode formats added in the future.

 ```javascript
 cordova.plugins.GoogleCodeScanner.getBarcodeConstant(onSuccess, onError, options);